attadje/py-cardano-explorer/README.md

 ### Get Assets Informations
-Get informations about the assests under a specific policy.
+Get the information about the assests under a specific policy.

 ```python